Friday, April 18, 2014

 The Porter Farmhouse, 1867, with family and hired help

-The Porter Farmhouse was completed in 1847 east of the Village of Waucoma, and Eliza joined him there on September 10.
-She had traveled for many days on the usual route from Massachusetts by boat via the Erie Canal and into the Great Lakes to Milwaukee, thence by stagecoach for about 24 hours to Janesville, and then another 20 miles further on to Union, the stagecoach stop mid-way between Janesville and Madison.
-Mr. William Dudley, a traveling companion from Massachusetts on his way to Rutland was to drive her the last three miles to Cooksville in his buggy from Union.
+The Porter Farmhouse was completed in 1847 just east of the Village of Waucoma, and Eliza joined him there on September 10.
+She had traveled for many days on the usual route to Wisconsin from Massachusetts by boat via the Erie Canal and into the Great Lakes to Milwaukee, thence by stagecoach for about 24 hours to Janesville, and then another 20 miles further on to Union, the stagecoach stop mid-way between Janesville and Madison.
+Mr. William Dudley, a traveling companion from Massachusetts on his way to Rutland (near Union) was to drive Eliza the last three miles to Cooksville in his buggy from Union.
 But just after they departed Union, Joseph Porter came riding up in “a cloud of dust” on a pony, and he and his new wife rode in the buggy to their “new home in the West,” while Mr. Dudley rode the pony.
 A romantic beginning to the Porters’ new life.

 The Porters developed a prosperous farming and merchandise business in the Cooksville-Waucoma area and were eventually joined by Joseph’s brothers, Isaac and William, who settled in Cooksville.
 Over the years Eliza and Joseph enlarged their farmhouse and their family and became leading members of the community.

 Eliza Porter was especially active in the 19th-century social and cultural life of Cooksville.
-She had her piano delivered from Massachusetts, presented many solo and choral musical performances in the village, and she was noted for her large dinner and dance parties and her poetic recitations at local celebrations.
+She had her piano delivered from Massachusetts, presented many solo and choral musical performances in the village and was noted for her large dinner and dance parties and her poetic recitations at local celebrations.
 For instance, she sang “The Star-Spangled Banner” at the May 15, 1861, meeting at which the Town of Porter resolved to “maintain the Union” as the Civil War commenced.

 Porter Farmhouse, 1895